MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/use-client.md

 - For a subset of users, you deploy the classic client because these users require labels that apply hold your own key (HYOK) protection.

     For these users, they have a slightly different experience if they also have devices that run MacOS, iOS, and Android, and these devices have a version of Office that supports sensitivity labels.
 For example, they see a **Protect** button rather than a **Sensitivity** button on the Office ribbon, and the Information Protection bar can be displayed by default.

+- You have on-premises data stores with documents that need to be scanned for sensitive information, or classified and protected.
+You deploy the classic client on servers to run the Azure Information Protection scanner.

 ### Compare the clients